ArturN31/Frontend_react_CW1/README.md

 `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-Open [http://localhost:3000/recipes](http://localhost:3000/recipes) to view recipes in json format.

 ## Additional functionality